 What about percussion clefs?

 Percussion clefs are special, just like percussionists themselves are special.
-You can’t change an existing non-percussion track to use a percussion clef.
-When you create a track that’s a percussion track, or import music that uses percussion, we’ll use a percussion clef automatically.
+You can’t change an existing non-percussion instrument to use a percussion clef.
+When you create an instrument that’s a percussion instrument, or import music that uses percussion, we’ll use a percussion clef automatically.